nuprl/TypeWeaver/README.md

               dependencies
             - Running the experiments will create directories for the output:
               `DeepTyper-out/`, `LambdaNet-out/`, and `InCoder-out/`
-        - `data/full` is for the full experiments
+        - `full` is for the full experiments
-        - `data/micro` contains only one package, and is used for "Getting Started" to test that everything is working
+        - `micro` contains only one package, and is used for "Getting Started" to test that everything is working
-        - `data/playground` is a directory for adding your own examples
+        - `playground` is a directory for adding your own examples
-    - Output data: `data/results/`
+    - Output data: `results/`
         - These are the results used in the paper
         - The raw outputs are `DeepTyper-out/`, `LambdaNet-out`, and `InCoder-out`